jckuri/60daysofudacity/README.md

 :heavy_check_mark: I'm in the middle of the nanodegree: 52% of progress.
 I'm in Lesson 5 - Introducing Local and Global Differential Privacy (44%).<br/>
 :heavy_check_mark: I answered the 4 questions of the quiz *Boom with the Basics* at the #beginners Slack channel.<br/>
 :heavy_check_mark: I watched the "Secure and Private AI Scholarship Challenge Orientation Webinar": https://www.youtube.com/watch?v=XmyE4zjRJnI<br/>
-:heavy_check_mark: I will continue watching the lectures of the nanodegree and programming the associated Jupyter notebooks.
+:heavy_check_mark: I will continue watching the lectures of the nanodegree and programming the associated Jupyter notebooks.<br/>
 ![Day 1](images/Day\ 01.jpg)

 :trumpet: *DAY 2 of 60: June 29, 2019* #60daysofudacity #UdacityFacebookScholar<br/>